Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 4) Supply the following url: https://github.com/Insight-Via-Artificial-Intelligence/UnityTestUtilities.git?path=/TestUtilities/Assets/com.ivai.testutilities

 ## Test Asset Loader
-The Test Asset Loader is a static script which provides a simple ways of creating assets for test cases to reduce the amount of set-up code and to reduce the need for wrangling strings.
+The Test Asset Loader is a static script which provides simple ways of creating assets for test cases to reduce the amount of set-up code and to reduce the need for wrangling strings.
 This is an editor script and only works during testing.
 If you require a runtime way of loading assets consider using the resource folder with Resources.Load or using the Addressables package.

 ### Note on paths:
 By default the class Test Asset loader will look for Prefabs in the path: Assets\Prefabs\[Folder]\[AssetName].prefab and will look for scriptable objects in the path: Assets\Scriptable\[Folder]\[AssetName].asset.
 In the case you do not follow this convention you can either: